 - Gargle with warm salt water.
-The salinity not only soothes the area, but also reduces swelling.
+The salinity not only soothes the area but also reduces swelling.

 - Avoid dry, smoky, or dusty rooms.

-Stay away from decongestants.
+- Stay away from decongestants.
 They dry you out when your throat wants moisture.

-In kids, it may lead to croup, a narrowing of the airways, or epiglottitis, an inflammation of the flap at the top of the larynx.
+Laryngitis can be very serious in children.
+It may lead to croup, a narrowing of the airways, or epiglottitis, an inflammation of the flap at the top of the larynx.
 This condition can be life-threatening, so get emergency treatment if you or a child in your care has had laryngitis and starts gasping or having any trouble breathing.